apache/incubator-hugegraph-doc/config/config-option.md

-query.ramtable_edges_capacity    | 20000000                        | The maximum number of edges in ramtable, include OUT and IN edges. query.ramtable_enable            | false                           | Whether to enable ramtable for query of adjacent edges. query.ramtable_vertices_capacity | 10000000                        | The maximum number of vertices in ramtable, generally the largest vertex id is used as capacity. search.text_analyzer             | ikanalyzer                      | Choose a text analyzer for searching the vertex/edge properties, available type are [word, ansj, hanlp, smartcn, jieba, jcseg, mmseg4j, ikanalyzer] search.text_analyzer_mode        | smart                           | Specify the mode for the text analyzer, the available mode of analyzer are {word: [MaximumMatching, ReverseMaximumMatching, MinimumMatching, ReverseMinimumMatching, BidirectionalMaximumMatching, BidirectionalMinimumMatching, BidirectionalMaximumMinimumMatching, FullSegmentation, MinimalWordCount, MaxNgramScore, PureEnglish], ansj: [BaseAnalysis, IndexAnalysis, ToAnalysis, NlpAnalysis], hanlp: [standard, nlp, index, nShort, shortest, speed], smartcn: [], jieba: [SEARCH, INDEX], jcseg: [Simple, Complex], mmseg4j: [Simple, Complex, MaxWord], ikanalyzer: [smart, max_word]}
+query.ramtable_edges_capacity    | 20000000                        | The maximum number of edges in ramtable, include OUT and IN edges. query.ramtable_enable            | false                           | Whether to enable ramtable for query of adjacent edges. query.ramtable_vertices_capacity | 10000000                        | The maximum number of vertices in ramtable, generally the largest vertex id is used as capacity. oltp.concurrent_depth            | 10                              | The min depth to enable concurrent oltp algorithm. oltp.concurrent_threads          | 10                              | Thread number to concurrently execute oltp algorithm. rate_limit.read                  | 0                               | The max rate(times/s) to execute query of vertices/edges. rate_limit.write                 | 0                               | The max rate(items/s) to add/update/delete vertices/edges.
-snowflake.datecenter_id          | 0                               | The datacenter id of snowflake id generator.
+task.wait_timeout                | 10                              | Timeout in seconds for waiting for the task to complete,such as when truncating or clearing the backend. task.input_size_limit            | 16777216                        | The job input size limit in bytes. task.result_size_limit           | 16777216                        | The job result size limit in bytes.
-snowflake.force_string           | false                           | Whether to force the snowflake long id to be a string. snowflake.worker_id              | 0                               | The worker id of snowflake id generator. oltp.concurrent_depth            | 10                              | The min depth to enable concurrent oltp algorithm. oltp.concurrent_threads          | 10                              | Thread number to concurrently execute oltp algorithm.
+task.sync_deletion               | false                           | Whether to delete schema or expired data synchronously. task.ttl_delete_batch            | 1                               | The batch size used to delete expired data. computer.config                  | /conf/computer.yaml             | The config file path of computer job.
-raft.mode                        | false                           | Whether the backend storage works in raft mode. raft.safe_read                   | false                           | Whether to use linearly consistent read. raft.use_snapshot                | false                           | Whether to use snapshot.
+search.text_analyzer             | ikanalyzer                      | Choose a text analyzer for searching the vertex/edge properties, available type are [word, ansj, hanlp, smartcn, jieba, jcseg, mmseg4j, ikanalyzer]. search.text_analyzer_mode        | smart                           | Specify the mode for the text analyzer, the available mode of analyzer are {word: [MaximumMatching, ReverseMaximumMatching, MinimumMatching, ReverseMinimumMatching, BidirectionalMaximumMatching, BidirectionalMinimumMatching, BidirectionalMaximumMinimumMatching, FullSegmentation, MinimalWordCount, MaxNgramScore, PureEnglish], ansj: [BaseAnalysis, IndexAnalysis, ToAnalysis, NlpAnalysis], hanlp: [standard, nlp, index, nShort, shortest, speed], smartcn: [], jieba: [SEARCH, INDEX], jcseg: [Simple, Complex], mmseg4j: [Simple, Complex, MaxWord], ikanalyzer: [smart, max_word]}. snowflake.datecenter_id          | 0                               | The datacenter id of snowflake id generator. snowflake.force_string           | false                           | Whether to force the snowflake long id to be a string. snowflake.worker_id              | 0                               | The worker id of snowflake id generator. raft.mode                        | false                           | Whether the backend storage works in raft mode. raft.safe_read                   | false                           | Whether to use linearly consistent read. raft.use_snapshot                | false                           | Whether to use snapshot.